DKMS-LSL/dr2s/README.md

 While this process works remarkably well, there are situations where alignment artefacts or plain bad luck may introduce errors in the final consensus sequences.
-You should **never** accept the result as ground truth without some manual and visual consistency checks\!
+You should **never** accept the result as ground truth without some manual and visual consistency checks!

 `DR2S` provides some facilities to aid checking and signing-off of finalised consensus sequences.